mopidy/mopidy/docs/devenv.rst

 Every extension will have a ``README.rst`` file.
-It may contain information about extra dependencies required, development process, etc. Extensions usually have a changelog in their GitHub relases page.
+It may contain information about extra dependencies required, development process, etc. Extensions usually have a changelog in their GitHub releases page.

 Upgrading extensions